nodules/requestid/README.md

+# THIS MODULE IS OBSOLETED

+The module doesn't work in real (heavy loaded) scenarios.
+Please consider to use other alternatives if there are some.

+---

 # requestid [![Build Status](https://secure.travis-ci.org/nodules/requestid.png)](http://travis-ci.org/nodules/requestid)

 Allows to get current request identifier passed from the front-end server, e.g. nginx or heroku.
 One of the module's